Written by Pradeep

 You have heard that you should refrain from giving your baby cow’s milk till the age of one.
-At the same time, you have heard people talk about using milk to cook baby’s recipes even for ones younger than one year.
-You have also heard smaller babies being given cheese and curd.
-Confused as to when to introduce dairy products in your baby’s diet?
-Read on.
+At the same time, you have heard people talk about using milk to cook baby recipes even for ones younger than one year.
+You have also heard of smaller babies being given cheese and curd.
+Confused as to when can your baby start eating dairy products?

 There are two main reasons why pediatricians discourage giving cow’s milk before 12 months:

 So it is best to stick to only breast milk or formula milk in the initial year as the primary source for your children